Glybovin 1.25 Tablet 10's

 Glybovin 1.25 Tablet 10's belongs to the class of medicine called ‘oral hypoglycaemic’ used to treat type-2 diabetes.
-Type 2 diabetes is a chronic or lifelong condition that affects the way your body processes glucose.
-People with type 2 diabetes either do not produce enough insulin or if the insulin is produced, it cannot perform its function in the body (insulin resistance).
-Thus, the blood glucose level increases and symptoms such as frequent urination, increased thirst and increased hunger start.
+Type 2 diabetes is a chronic or lifelong condition affecting how your body processes glucose.
+People with type 2 diabetes either do not produce enough insulin, or if the insulin is produced, it cannot perform its function in the body (insulin resistance).
+Thus, the blood glucose level increases and symptoms such as frequent urination increased thirst and increased hunger.

 Glybovin 1.25 Tablet 10's contains Glibenclamide, which acts by increasing the amount of insulin released by the pancreas.
-It stimulates the secretion of insulin from the pancreas and decreasing blood sugar levels.
-In a nutshell, it prevents the blood glucose levels from rising to very high levels, thus keeping your diabetes under control.
-Glybovin 1.25 Tablet 10's shows optimum effects when taken along with healthy lifestyle changes like weight loss, regular exercise, healthy diet, etc.
+It stimulates insulin secretion from the pancreas and decreases blood sugar levels.
+In a nutshell, it prevents blood glucose levels from rising to very high levels, thus keeping your diabetes under control.
+Glybovin 1.25 Tablet 10's shows optimum effects when taken along with healthy lifestyle changes like weight loss, regular exercise, a healthy diet, etc.

-Glybovin 1.25 Tablet 10's should not be stopped even if you feel better, without consulting your doctor as sugar level keeps changing.
+Glybovin 1.25 Tablet 10's should not be stopped even if you feel better without consulting your doctor as the sugar levels change.
 If you stop taking Glybovin 1.25 Tablet 10's abruptly, it may increase your sugar levels, which could further increase the risk of eyesight loss (retinopathy), kidney (nephropathy) and nerve damage (neuropathy).
 Glybovin 1.25 Tablet 10's should not be taken if you have severe kidney or liver disease, had diabetic coma.
-Please inform your doctor if you have had liver, kidney or heart disease, pregnant or planning to get pregnant, breast-feeding, blood disease called G6PD-deficiency anaemia and heart disease.
+Please inform your doctor if you have had liver, kidney or heart disease, are pregnant or planning to get pregnant, breast-feeding, blood disease called G6PD-deficiency anaemia and heart disease.
 Mental alertness may be altered due to low or high blood sugar when Glybovin 1.25 Tablet 10's is not taken regularly, which may affect your ability to drive or to operate machinery.